The main issues for illiterate women from remote mountains in Qinghai are —

 2) Add to this that girls would typically be expected to look after family members and house chores in these areas.
 Young girls would always face the risk of getting married at an early age as the families would believe that young girls should be married and serve their husband and family well, instead of improving themselves.
 Accordingly, there were many young women left out with less opportunity, not able to progress because of limited education, with many of them largely illiterate.

 3) This program exists to give these women who have missed out (aged from 16 up to 35yrs) an opportunity to progress.

 This project will provide systematic sewing training to 30 young women classified as largely illiterate/low education background (at most they would have completed Grade 6 in primary school).
 These women, aged from 16 – 35 years, will mostly come from remote, nomadic areas in Qinghai Province.
 Over a period of 6 months, these 30 women will not only receive intensive tailoring training, but will in addition learn valuable life skills on how to become truly independent (including basic reading and writing, how to manage their money, etc).
 Following their training period, they will receive 2 months of supervised internship, then hopefully progress into their first tailoring job.

 - STOP the risk for these young women of early marriage or unwanted arranged marriage through the promise of receiving employable skills and the potential to support their families ongoing;

-- Increase their family income to support their kids (if they have them) and siblings at school;
+- INCREASE their income so they can better support their children and siblings at school;

-- Provide an opportunity to those women to make their own life choices and move confidently towards genuine independence.
+- Provide an opportunity for these women to make their own life choices and move confidently towards genuine independence.

 Thank you to Husky Energy for fully funding this life changing project.